schihwa/plagerism-detector/README.md

 ## Usage

 1. Place at least two data files in the "data" folder within the project directory for the application to find and process.
-2. Compile the application by running the command `javac Application.java` in the root directory.
+2. Compile the application by running the command `javac -cp lib/jsoup-1.16.1.jar -d bin src/main/*.java` in the root directory.
-3. Run the compiled class file located in the "bin" folder with the command `java Application` in the same directory.
+3. Run the compiled class file located in the "bin" folder

 ## Installation